Skip to content

 AWS S3 Storage Backend

-delta-rs offers native support for using AWS S3 as an objet storage backend.
+delta-rs offers native support for using AWS S3 as an object storage backend.

-You don’t need to install any extra dependencies to red/write Delta tables to S3 with engines that use delta-rs.
+You don’t need to install any extra dependencies to read/write Delta tables to S3 with engines that use delta-rs.
 You do need to configure your AWS access credentials correctly.

 Note for boto3 users